fly-apps/coredns/README.md

 ;; MSG SIZE  rcvd: 155
 ```

+The output indicates that our DNS server is correctly serving the DNS records we've configured.
+Success!

-We also see the following entry in the logs, indicating that our fly DNS service served the request:
+In our logging window, we also see the following entry, indicating that our fly DNS service served the request:

 ```
 2021-05-23T20:22:10.078954676Z app[ff673359] ewr [info] [INFO] 212.51.143.89:60891 - 48514 "A IN ns1.example.com. udp 44 false 4096" NOERROR qr,aa,rd 144 0.000191369s